-But using a song based on conviction in God to promote an agenda that advocates faith in government is insulting.
+But using a song based on a conviction in God to promote an agenda that advocates faith in government is insulting.
 It’s a sad but telling commentary on the relationship between Democrats and blacks.

-Blacks should put more faith in God and themselves, and less faith in government– and Democrats.
+Blacks should put more faith in God and themselves and less faith in government– and Democrats.